mattheww/gomill/gomill_docs/allplayalls.rst

 against each opponent (in the example, ``gnugo-l1`` has won 4 games and lost 5 against ``gnugo-l2``).

-The competition report file also shows full details of each pairing, in the same style as playoff tournaments.
+The competition report also shows full details of each pairing in the same style as playoff tournaments.

 For purposes of :ref:`querying the results <querying the results>`, the matchup ids are of the form ``AvB`` (using the competitor letters shown in the